awillig/dcp-vardis/dcp-vardis-project/specification/dcp-datatypes.md

   beacon sender includes its identfier in every beacon and a receiving node can extract that identifier from a received beacon to identify the sender.
 Furthermore, each of the DCP protocols is able to retrieve the own node identifier.
+Node identifiers have no deeper meaning in the DCP/VarDis stack, it is only necessary to compare two node identifiers for equality.

 - Nodes have access to a source of physical time
   (e.g. GPS).
 Timestamps are represented using a fixed-length data